Diversity

 • Developing clear anti-bias reporting mechanisms and structures for students at all grade levels

-• The creation of a revised Equal Opportunity Employment (EOE) statement.
+• Broadening the diversity of faculty and staff through recruitment and creation of a revised Equal Opportunity Employment (EOE) statement

 • Keeping our community engaged and informed about our activities, through Head of School communications, weekly newsletter and other channels